stefanbc/HTML-Encrypter/readme.md

 # HTML Encrypter
 #### An encryption and decryption application developed in Java.

-The algorithms behind it are:
+The application uses a number of algorithms to encrypt and decrypt the HTML source code:

    * Blowfish
    * AES